Fujifilm GFX 50S vs Leica CL

-The Fujifilm GFX 50S and the Leica CL (Typ 7323) are two digital cameras that were announced, respectively, in September 2016 and November 2017.
-Both the GFX and the CL are mirrorless interchangeable lens cameras that are based on a medium format (GFX) and an APS-C (CL) sensor.
-The Fujifilm has a resolution of 51.1 megapixel, whereas the Leica provides 24.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Fujifilm GFX 50S and the Leica CL (Typ 7323) are two digital cameras that were officially introduced, respectively, in September 2016 and November 2017.
+Both the GFX 50S and the CL are mirrorless interchangeable lens cameras that are based on a medium format (GFX 50S) and an APS-C (CL) sensor.
+The Fujifilm has a resolution of 51.1 megapixels, whereas the Leica provides 24.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Fujifilm GFX 50S vs Leica CL

 An illustration of the physical size and weight of the Fujifilm GFX 50S and the Leica CL is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.